k0001/k0001.github.com/articles/opaleye-sot.md

 `r`.
 Notice that just like we can't tell from the type `Maybe Int` whether it contains `Just 5` or `Nothing`, we can't tell from the type what this `QueryArr () r` does.
-However, if we were to look inside it we would find that it generates a query analogous to `SELECT t.x, t.y FROM s.t`.
-For now you will have to trust me on this.
+However, if we were to look inside it we would find that it generates a query analogous to `SELECT a.x, a.y FROM s.t a`, and for now you will have to just trust me on this.
 The result of this query, that is, the `r` in `QueryArr () r`, will be a Haskell representation of the values in the selected PostgreSQL columns.
 The `()`, as you can probably imagine, is superfluous, yet it needs to be passed around to satisfy the needs of the `Arrow` interface.
 Thus, we conclude that any knowledge about `s`, `t`, `x` and `y` must come from the passed in `Table w r`.

-We know that a `Table w r` must specify at least its name and the name of its schema, none of which show up in the type, as well as the Haskell representation for PostgreSQL values in table columns, showing up as `r` in the type.
+We know that a `Table w r` must specify at least its name and the name of its schema, none of which show up in the type, as well as the Haskell representation for PostgreSQL values in table columns showing up as `r` in the type.
 We already know this much.
 Additionally, we can learn from Opaleye's documentation that `w` indicates the Haskell representation of PostgreSQL values when these are being written to the table columns.
 From this we can hypothesize that `Table